These are our beer expert's best-of-the-year picks

 from Vennture Brew Co.

 The Washington Heights neighborhood has embraced this brewery/coffee shop since it opened in July, and this breezy saison is a fitting tribute.
-Almost always available, it’s Vennture’s worthy bestseller: dry and bubbly, with gentle malt sweetness and just enough of the peppery esters that make saisons so delightful.
+Almost always available, it’s Vennture’s worthy bestseller: dry and bubbly, with gentle malt sweetness and just enough of the peppery phenols that make saisons so delightful.

 It’s a shame that this helles was available only at Lowlands Group restaurants and the Good City taproom.
 Delicate but flavorful, nuanced but supremely drinkable, it’s everything a German lager can be.
 Here’s hoping it’s on tap next spring when a new Good City location opens in the entertainment complex next to Fiserv Forum.